hernantz/blog/content/its-the-competition-stupid.md

 while others smoke and follow a sendentary lifestyle.
 Well you get the point, **equality of outcome cannot be guaranteed**.

-Seeing how complex and fragile our existence is, would you say that life is fair?
+Seeing how complex, limited and fragile our existence is, would you say that life is fair?
 And if not, who should fix it?
 How should justice be provided?
 What does justice or equality mean?
 What if to benefit some, others have to be affected negatively?
 Can a fair society be built?
 How would you define fair?

 But wait, not only we are interested in some form of justice, we also want to have the chance to enjoy the fruits of prosperity.
 So we have to agree on it's